linna1998/Parallel-Decision-Tree-on-GPU/README.md

 https://linna1998.github.io/Parallel-Decision-Tree-on-GPU/

 ## Summary
 We are going to implement a communication-efficient parallel version of gradient boosting decision tree (gbdt).
 At first, we are going to implement a sequential version and use CPU to parallelize it.
 This model is served as a baseline.
 Then, GPU would be applied to implement a faster version.
 Finally, we are going to evaluate the speedup, memory performance and bottlenecks of all these versions.
 The main challenge resides in the strategy we used to parallelize.
 There are multiple ways to parallel the decision tree building process, including data-parallel, feature-parallel and etc. Some strategies are easy to implement but suffer from loadbalance issue.
-Some strategyies have high communication cost.
+Some strategies have high communication cost.
 In our study, we focus on reducing the communication cost during the tree construction process.
 Also, memory constraint would be taken into consideration since GPU has limited memory to use.

 ## Background